giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Working papers

-"Voting for the Lesser Evil: Evidence from a Conjoint Experiment in Romania" (with Isabela Mares).
-Revise and Resubmit, *under review*.
+"Voting for the Lesser Evil: Evidence from a Conjoint Experiment in Romania" (with Isabela Mares), *under review*.

 "Policy "Preferences after Crime Victimization: Panel and Survey Evidence from Latin America," *under review*.